 For its second iteration in 2014, we cast our net even bigger and wider: We invited participants (speakers, panelists, artists, workshop instructors etc.) from a wealth of backgrounds, including science and engineering, the social sciences, cultural studies, amateur biology, the military, film making, art and design.
 We also collaborated with the DIYBio Europe network to support participants coming to Biocommons, an event held after BIO·FICTION.
 The participants that were able to join the festival set up interactive Do-it-Yourself Biology workshop tables, highlighting DIYBio/biohacking groups and their projects.

-Concurrently, we organized an international short film competition and screened it as part of our festival.
-The participating films introduced documentaries, animations and fiction shorts that explored synthetic biology and its thematics from every imaginable angle.
-Have a look at the award winning films for 2011 and 2014!
+As part of all BIO·FICTION editions, we organize an international short film competition and screen the selected works as part of our festival.
+In fact, the film competition and film screenings are a cornerstone of the festival.
+The participating and selected films come from all over the world and cross the genres of documentaries, animations, and fiction shorts.
+They explore synthetic biology (in the 2011 and 2014 editions) and neurotechnology (in the 2019 edition) together with their thematics from every imaginable angle.
+Have a look at the award winning films for 2011, 2014 and 2019!

 Biofaction is a research and science communication company based in Vienna, Austria, and our core expertise is in science communication, film production, technology assessment and the study of ethical, legal and social issues in emerging sciences and technology (genetic engineering, synthetic biology, converging technology).